cynthial2/BME4409-Project/README.md

 This is the source code for our BME4409 project.
 This is a modified version of the code found in the paper our project is based on that simulates a 24-hour period for a T1D patient undergoing physical exercise, found here: https://gitlab.com/csb.ethz/t1d-exercise-model

+The modification allows for the simulation of the effects of our 3 chosen stimuli on our baseline condition, which is a type 1 diabetic runner undergoing a 5-hour marathon during the 24-hour day.
+The chosen stimuli are: bolus insulin injections at mealtimes, increased epinephrine and its effect on basal glucose, and periodic carbohydrate consumption during the marathon.

 ## How to run the code:

 1. Download all files as a zip folder to preserve directory structure